 |Comb additional unmodified thin-set mortar over the joint using a 1/4" x 3/16" V-notched trowel or a 1/8" x 1/8" square-notched trowel.|

 |Apply 5" wide KERDI-BAND, centered over the joint.
 Using the flat side of the trowel, firmly press the banding into the mortar to ensure 100% coverage and to remove excess mortar and air pockets.|

-Note: While the heating cable is protected by the DITRA-HEAT and DITRA-HEAT-TB matting, be careful when applying the mortar to not damage the cable with the notched trowel.
+Note: While the heating cable is protected by the DITRA-HEAT and DITRA-HEAT-DUO matting, be careful when applying the mortar to not damage the cable with the notched trowel.

 |Solidly embed the tiles in the setting material, making sure to observe the open time of the bonding mortar.
 If the mortar skins over prior to tile installation, remove and reapply.|